repos-cl/CS-210-Functional-programming/exercises/exercise-08.md

 // res2: S[S[Z]] = S(S(Z))
 ```

+### Question 2.1

-1. Write explicitly the `using` argument to `sum` (it may help to write all type parameters explicitly):
+Write explicitly the `using` argument to `sum` (it may help to write all type parameters explicitly):

 ```scala
 add(S(Z), S(S(Z)))(using ...)
 ```

+*Note:* If you try this in the Scala 3 compiler right now, the result won't be correct,
+this is a known compiler bug: https://github.com/lampepfl/dotty/issues/7586.

+### Question 2.2

-2. Write `given` definitions that create an instance of the
+Write `given` definitions that create an instance of the
 `Product[N, M, R]` type class, representing the evidence that `N * M = R`.

 ```scala